sbt/sbt-native-packager/src/sphinx/formats/jdkpackager.rst

   sbt jdkPackager:packageBin

-By default, the plugin makes the installer type that is native to the current build platform in the directory ``target/jdkpackager/bundles``.
+By default, the plugin makes the installer type that is native to the current build platform.
+The installer is put in the directory
+``target/jdkpackager/bundles``.
 The key ``jdkPackageType`` can be used to modify this behavior.
 Run ``help jdkPackageType`` in `sbt` for details.
 The most popular setting is likely to be ``jdkAppIcon``.

 Settings
 --------

-*For the latest documentation reference the key descriptions in sbt.*
+*For the latest documentation reference the key descriptions in sbt. *

 ``jdkPackagerBasename``
   Filename sans extension for generated installer package.